FPGAwars/apio/docs/source/installation.rst

   application (Terminal).
 For Mac OS X and Linux OS - *Terminal* application, for Windows OS – ``cmd.exe`` application.

+:Access to Serial Ports (USB/UART):

+    **Windows Users:** Please check that you have correctly installed USB driver from board manufacturer

+    **Linux Users**:

+    * Ubuntu/Debian users may need to add own "username" to the "dialout" group if they are not "root", doing this issuing a ``sudo usermod -a -G dialout $USER``.

 Install Apio
 ------------